-- · The buyer does not and cannot look to the supplier for fulfillment or for product acceptability concerns. - We have general inventory risk. - · We take title to the inventory upon paying the amount set forth in the contract with the supplier.
-Such amount is a fixed price per pound under our Scrap Contract. - · We are at risk of loss for all amounts paid to the supplier in the event the property is damaged or otherwise becomes unsaleable.
-In addition, as payments made for inventory are excluded from the calculation for the profit-sharing distribution under our DoD Scrap Contract, we effectively bear inventory risk for the full amount paid to acquire the property (i.e., there is no sharing of inventory risk).
+· The buyer does not and cannot look to the supplier for fulfillment or for product acceptability concerns.

+- We have general inventory risk. - We take title to the inventory upon paying the amount set forth in the contract with the supplier.
+Such amount is generally a percentage of the supplier's original acquisition cost and varies depending on the type of the inventory purchased or a fixed price per pound under our Scrap Contract. - · We are at risk of loss for all amounts paid to the supplier in the event the property is damaged or otherwise becomes unsaleable.
+In addition, as payments made for inventory are excluded from the calculation for the profit-sharing distribution under our DoD contracts, we effectively bear inventory risk for the full amount paid to acquire the property (i.e., there is no sharing of inventory risk).